 Take the Bondi to Coogee walk

 This classic coastal trail provides some of Sydney’s most breathtaking views.
 Quirky cafés, pretty parklands, secluded coves, white sand beaches and plenty of opportunities to dive into crystal clear waters, it's a walk very popular with locals and tourists alike.
 There are two options; Bondi to Coogee, which is roughly 3.5 miles and Bondi to Bronte, which is approximately 2.5 miles.
-Neither option is particularly strenuous but we do recommend taking a water bottle - there’s plenty of places to fill it up along the way!
+Neither option is particularly strenuous but we do recommend taking a water bottle - there are plenty of places to fill it up along the way!

 Visit the Museum of Contemporary Art

 Australia’s leading museum, the Museum of Contemporary Art is dedicated to exhibiting, collecting and interpreting the work of today’s artists.
-The gallery boasts an incredible collection of over 4,000 works of Australian artists as well as significant representation of work by Aboriginal and Torres Strait Islander artists.
+The gallery boasts an incredible collection of over 4,000 works of Australian artists as well as a significant representation of work by Aboriginal and Torres Strait Islander artists.
 Located in central Sydney, the Museum of Contemporary Art is the perfect place to start your day before exploring the surrounding area.

 Explore Paddington Markets